Making a Decision

 PayScale: Whether you're evaluating a new job offer, thinking it's time to ask for a raise or just trying to figure out how your current salary stacks up, PayScale helps you find the answers you need.
 Our dynamic survey asks about the specifics of your job, focusing on the compensable factors that our team has determined affect your pay, and only takes minutes to complete.

 If you decide that you need to request additional or different compensation, do your homework first.
 Especially in tough economic times you can't expect to negotiate a salary "just because."
 You need to have justifiable reasons for requesting a modification, and this means you must be prepared to

-- cite mean and median salaries of graduates from the ILR School;
+- cite postgraduate information for mean and median salaries of graduates from the ILR School;

 - cite mean and median salaries from national survey information and know the cost of living estimates for the area where you're assigned; and